charlon/registration-app/README.md

-# registration-react
+# registration-app
-Making a registration app!
+Making a registration app in ReactJS.

 ### Prerequisites
 * Node